-Increase Fat Content of the Diet
+Increase Lipid Content of the Diet

 System: Dairy Cattle